mpusz/wg21-papers/src/2982R0_std_quantity_as_a_numeric_type.md

 As we can clearly see, all the calculations above were just about multiplying and dividing the number `1` with the rest of the information provided as a compile-time type.
-Only when a user wants a specific SI unit as a result the unit ratios are lazily resolved.
+Only when a user wants a specific SI unit as a result, the unit ratios are lazily resolved.

 Another similar example can be an equation for total energy: